 Energy efficiency and conservation are strategies that help reduce energy consumption in a home or business.
-Energy efficiency uses technology that requires less energy to perform the same function, or applies methods to reduce energy losses; energy conservation is any behavior that results in the use of less energy.
+Energy efficiency means using technology that requires less energy to perform the same function or applies methods to reduce the wasting of energy; energy conservation is any behavior that results in the use of less energy.
 Energy efficient products include LED light bulbs, insulation, weather stripping, caulking, and EnergyStar appliances.
 Energy conservation practices include prudent heat and air conditioning settings, turning off or dimming light bulbs, and using power strips.

 Achievements to Date

-- From 2010-2019, 21% of Fairfield homes received a professional energy audit, of which 22% redeemed a residential energy efficiency rebate; 37% of Fairfield businesses participated in one or more state energy efficiency programs
+- From 2010-March 31, 2023, 25% of Fairfield homes received a professional energy audit, of which 30% redeemed a residential energy efficiency rebate; 41% of Fairfield businesses participated in one or more state energy efficiency programs

-- One facility, Sullivan Independence Hall, achieved an energy score in the top 25% worthy of an Energy Star rating
+- Sullivan Independence Hall achieved an energy score in the top 25% of comparable buildings throughout the US and is in the process of being certified as an Energy Star rated building

 - In 2015-16, the Sustainable Fairfield Task Force (SFTF) gave away more than 2,000 LED bulbs to residents at events